 Blood cells and leukaemia

-To understand why leukaemia affects you the way it does, it helps to know how blood cells are normally produced and what they do.
+To understand how and why leukaemia affects you as it does, it helps to know more about blood cells.

-Normally, blood cells are produced in the bone marrow.
-The body makes them in a controlled way.
 All blood cells start as the same type of cell, called a stem cell.
-This earliest stem cell then develops into:
+This stem cell then develops into:

-Immature blood cells are called blasts.
 In CML, the disease can enter a phase where it suddenly begins to develop more quickly.
-There is a sudden increase of leukaemia cells, with a lot of myeloid blasts in the bone marrow and blood.
-Doctors call this blast crisis.
+There is a sudden increase in blast cells in the bone marrow and blood.
+This is called blast crisis.

 White blood cells help to fight infection.
 If you have abnormal white blood cells they cannot fight infection so well.
 You may get a lot of infections, which may be difficult to get rid of.